Social season: Sport

 Although several of these events are not actually held in London, such as the Hurlingham Polo Association at Guards Polo Club, the organisers of most events attempt to avoid date clashes, so it is generally possible to visit all of them in the same year.

 The traditional end of the London Season is the Glorious Twelfth of August, which marks the beginning of the shooting season.
 Society would retire to the country to shoot birds during the autumn and hunt foxes during the winter before coming back to London again with the spring.
+For some time there was also the "Harrogate Season", where members of the upper classes would stop at Harrogate Spa to take in the waters on their way from London up to their shooting estates in the north.

 Dress codes

 Many events of the season have traditional expectations with regard to Western dress codes.